Tomoki Nojiri: Early career

-Super Formula (2014–present)
+Super Formula

+Dandelion Racing

-In 2014, Nojiri joined Docomo Team Dandelion Racing in the Japanese Super Formula Championship.
+In 2014, Nojiri joined docomo Team Dandelion Racing in the Super Formula Championship.
 In the sixth and penultimate round of the championship at Sportsland Sugo, Nojiri scored his first career victory in just his seventh race.
 He finished the year tenth in the championship, and won Rookie of the Year honours ahead of Formula One veteran Vitantonio Liuzzi, and reigning Japanese F3 champion Yuichi Nakayama.
 Nojiri remained with Dandelion Racing from 2015 to 2018.
 He finished seventh in the championship in 2015, ninth in 2016, and seventh in 2018.
 Over these four seasons, Nojiri won three pole positions, recorded four podiums, and two fastest laps.

+Team Mugen

 For the 2019 season, Nojiri transferred to Team Mugen, in a swap for reigning champion Naoki Yamamoto (who took Nojiri's place at Dandelion Racing).
 The move to Mugen, along with the introduction of the new Dallara SF19 chassis, paid dividends for Nojiri.
 He finished a career-best fourth in the championship, while also ending a five-year winless drought at the season-ending JAF Grand Prix in Suzuka.
 He finished fifth in the championship in 2020, winning the fourth round at Autopolis from pole position.

 Nojiri won back-to-back races at Fuji Speedway and Suzuka to open the 2021 season.
 He then went on to win the fifth round at Mobility Resort Motegi from pole position.
 In the next race at Motegi, Nojiri finished fifth to clinch his first Super Formula drivers' championship, becoming the first driver since Loïc Duval in 2009 to clinch the Japanese top formula championship before the final round of the season.

-His form carried into 2022: Nojiri opened the season with a win and second place finish at the doubleheader weekend at Fuji, along with a pole position in round two.
+Nojiri's form carried into 2022; he opened the season with a win and second place finish at the doubleheader weekend at Fuji, along with a pole position in round two.
 He strung together four consecutive pole positions, six podiums and never finished lower than fourth in the first eight races of the season.
 At the JAF Grand Prix Suzuka, Nojiri won the pole for the first race, and clinched his second consecutive championship with a second place finish.
 He completed the season with a pole-to-win victory, his second of the season.
 Nojiri became the first driver since Tsugio Matsuda to win consecutive championships in Japanese top formula racing.

-Super GT (2013–present)
+Super GT

+GT300

 Nojiri's first Super GT start came in the GT300 class, driving Autobacs Racing Team Aguri (ARTA)'s Honda CR-Z GT300 at the 2013 Suzuka 1000km.
 He stepped up to full-time Super GT competition in 2014 with Team Mugen, taking over for reigning GT300 champion Hideki Mutoh.
-Nojiri and co-driver Yuhki Nakayama finished tenth in the GT300 championship, with a third place finish at the Fuji 500km.
+Nojiri and co-driver Yuhki Nakayama finished tenth in the GT300 championship, with a third place finish at the Fuji 500 km.